-An equilibrium is defined as a separating equilibrium if $d_H > d_L$ , because the posterior individual's choice could be alternatively interpreted as whether he or she buys an IB or non-IB product. rate of high-piety types conditional on being an IB client (i.e., having a reputation for, or being perceived by others as, a high-piety type) will be greater than among non-IB clients and will therefore send a meaningful signal.
-Although the location of the IB (z) is taken as given by agents when deciding whether to become IB clients (analyzed in a later subsection), the inequality that defines separating equilibrium ( $d_H > d_L$ ) suggests the possibility of without requiring or guaranteeing-that the IB can achieve perfect purity, or 100 percent high-piety types among its clients, by locating at any distance greater than $d_L$ (too far away to be worthwhile for any low-piety type) and less than $d_H$ (worthwhile for at least some high-piety types).
+&lt;sup>10 As mentioned above, some banks and financial institutions sell both IB and non-IB products.
+Thus, an individual's choice could be alternatively interpreted as whether he or she buys an IB or non-IB product.

+among non-IB clients and will therefore send a meaningful signal.
+Although the location of the IB (z) is taken as given by agents when deciding whether to become IB clients (analyzed in a later subsection), the inequality that defines separating equilibrium ( $d_H > d_L$ ) suggests the possibility of - without requiring or guaranteeing - that the IB can achieve perfect purity, or 100 percent high-piety types among its clients, by locating at any distance greater than $d_L$ (too far away to be worthwhile for any low-piety type) and less than $d_H$ (worthwhile for at least some high-piety types).
 It remains to be shown, however, how the IB will choose its location, which is analyzed subsequently.

 An equilibrium is defined as a pooling equilibrium if $d_H = d_L$ , because equal cut-off values measuring willingness to travel imply equal posterior probabilities of being a high-piety type conditional on IB-client status: $\hat{\mu} = \mu$ for all agents in a pooling equilibrium regardless of IB-client status.
-In contrast to a separating equilibrium in which an agent's reputation $(\hat{\mu})$ generally depends on (and is shifted higher toward 1 when conditioned on) IB-client status, the defining characteristic of the definition of pooling equilibrium is that no information about underlying piety types is revealed.
-In other words, the reputation for piety among IB clients is equal to (i.e., indistinguishable from) that of non-IB clients, implying that IBclient status conveys no information about underlying type and therefore no informational value as a signal.
+In contrast to a separating equilibrium in which an agent's reputation ( $\hat{\mu}$ ) generally depends on (and is shifted higher toward 1 when conditioned on) IB-client status, the defining characteristic of the definition of pooling equilibrium is that no information about underlying piety types is revealed.
+In other words, the reputation for piety among IB clients is equal to (i.e., indistinguishable from) that of non-IB clients, implying that IB-client status conveys no information about underlying type and therefore no informational value as a signal.
 In a pooling equilibrium, it nevertheless remains rational for high-type agents (whose distance is less than the pooling equilibrium distance) to choose to be IB clients, because if they were to deviate from the pooling equilibrium strategy, then others would regard them as low-piety types with probability 1 (i.e., $\hat{\mu} = 0$ ).
-This paradoxical result of a stable pooling equilibrium where IB clients pay for a premium that buys them no reputational gain, but merely serves to prevent reputational loss, is among the striking findings of the model, although one hastens to add that pooling equilibria do not necessarily exist (when society has a sufficiently small proportion of high-piety types, i.e., sufficiently small $\mu$ ), as shown below.
+This paradoxical result of a stable pooling equilibrium where IB clients pay for a premium that buys them no reputational gain, but merely serves to prevent reputational loss, is among the striking findings of the model, although one hastens to add that pooling equilibria do not necessarily exist (when society has a sufficiently small $\mu$ ), as shown below.